 Seeing is believing, as the old saw goes.
 Hearing is believing, too.

 If you’re a videographer or photographer just getting into video, check this out: Barry Andersson, co-author of The DSLR Filmmaker’s Handbook, is conducting a DSLR Dynamics workshop tour with dates on the East Coast and in Toronto through November 24.
 For interested folks based elsewhere, there’ll be a DVD of the workshop available December 31.
-To see the tour schedule or buy the DVD, visit the Dates/Sign-up page of the tour website.

 The workshop is a day-long event that covers these filmmaking and video topics: